 Last Friday, Sears Holding Company announced the closing of another 80 Sears and Kmart stores nationwide.
-Among those to close this upcoming March is the Daytona store at the Volusia Mall.
+Among those to close this upcoming March is the Daytona Beach location at the Volusia Mall.
 It’s easy to see why many of these stores are closing though, after feeling as though stepping back in time from just one visit.

-Local shopper Jason Potter lent his thoughts on the the Daytona location closing it’s doors; “I used to shop at the Deland location before they closed that one.
+Local shopper Jason Potter lent his thoughts on the the Daytona location closing it’s doors; “I used to shop at the DeLand location before they closed that one.
 Now they’re going to close this store and there won’t be any left in the area.
 It’s sad.”